mooch443/trex/docs/parameters_trex.rst

 	If this is a non-empty list, only objects that have any of the given labels (assigned by a ML network during video conversion) will be tracked.

+.. function:: track_only_segmentations(bool)

+	**default value:** false

+	If this is enabled, only segmentation results will be tracked - this avoids double tracking of bounding boxes and segmentation masks.